rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 ### Performance

-#### What is the difference between Standard and General Purpose Cloud Servers?
+#### What is the difference between Standard and the newer General Purpose and Work-Optimized Cloud Servers?

 There are several noteworthy differences between Standard and General Purpose Cloud Servers:

 -   General Purpose Cloud Servers use faster solid state drives (SSD) compared to the standard spinning disk allocation for Standard Cloud Servers.
+Work-optimized servers can boot from Cloud Block Storage, and you can choose the size of your system disk (50 GB-1 TB) and your disk medium (SATA or SSD).
--   Up to 120 GB of RAM is available on General Purpose servers, whereas Standard Servers provide up to 30 GB of RAM.
+-   Up to 240 GB of RAM is available on work-optimized servers (Memory flavor), whereas Standard Servers provide up to 30 GB of RAM.
--   You can have up to 32 vCPUs running on General Purpose Cloud Servers, comapred to the maximum of 8 on the Standard Cloud Servers.
+-   You can have up to 32 vCPUs running on work-optimized Cloud Servers, compared to the maximum of 8 on the Standard Cloud Servers.
--   Maximum network bandwidth on Standard Cloud Servers is 300 Mbps public network and 600 Mbps private network.
-Maximum network bandwidth on General Purpose Cloud Servers is 10,000 Mbps to divide between public and private networks as you choose.
+-   Maximum network throughput on Standard Cloud Servers is 600 Mbps public and 1200 Mbps private network.
+Maximum network bandwidth on work-optimized Cloud Servers is 5Gbps public and 10Gbps private network.

 For more information about General Purpose Cloud Servers, see [What is new with General Purpose Cloud Servers](/how-to/new-features-in-general-purpose-and-work-optimized-cloud-servers).